franciscoengenheiro/concurrent-problem-sets/README.md

-This style of synchronization is usually associated with one or more requests that a thread or threads want to see completed, and they delegate that completion to another thread, while keeping a local reference to that request, which then enables the syncronizer to resume its functions without waiting for said requests to be completed.
+This style of synchronization is usually associated with one or more requests that a thread or threads want to see completed, and they delegate that completion to another thread, while keeping a local reference to that request, which then enables the synchronizer to resume its functions without waiting for said requests to be completed.

-For general purpose, the kernel-style is the preferred one, since it is more flexible and easier to implement, but the choice will always be dependent on the context of the syncronazation problem.
+For general purpose, the kernel-style is the preferred one, since it is more flexible and easier to implement, but the choice will always be dependent on the context of the synchronization problem.

 ### Lock-based vs Lock-free algorithms
 The lock-based algorithms use a `lock` to ensure that only one thread can access the shared state at a given time.